 Step 1: Be sure examinees understand the directions and how to mark answers.
-Assist them with test taking mechanics, but be careful not to inadvertently aid any examinee with any test question by giving the clue to an answer, hint that helps eliminate an answer choice, suggestion that the examinee check their work, etc.
+Assist them with test-taking mechanics, but be careful not to inadvertently aid any examinee by giving a clue to an answer or a hint that helps eliminate an answer choice, suggesting that the examinee check their work, etc.

 ONLY the specifically approved accommodations should be provided.

-Step 4: Handle interruptions in testing and other irregularities as directed in this section.
+Step 4: Handle interruptions in testing and other irregularities as directed below.

 Immediately upon conclusion of the test session and before dismissing examinees: